 - Aloft: very close to the Guinness Storehouse, a contemporary and young hotel for smart and casual people;

-- The Dean: a contemporary, stylish and functional hotel in the city centre.
+- The Dean: a contemporary, stylish, and functional hotel in the city center.
 It includes a restaurant on the rooftop.

 What to see in Dublin?

 For those visiting Dublin during St. Patrick’s Day, there are certain places that should not be missed.
 By clicking on the name of each location, you will be redirected to Google Maps, which will show you the exact location of each place.